Ugocode/Consumer_Behaviour/README.md

 Readme.md : This readme file

-customers.csv: the comma seperated value file containg the data for this project
+customers.csv: the comma seperated value file containg the data for this project.

 # Result